fredrikopenpayments/docs/docs/about.md

 ## Release notes
 ### Open Payments version 1-0-0

-This release allows you to access your consumer’s account information data or initiate transfers.
+This release allows you to access your consumer’s account information data or initiate transfers. test

 ## About
 Open Payments Platform marks a milestone in the emerging space of Open Banking as we now can offer our customer the full scope of PSD2, covering private accounts for all [supported banks](banks.md).